HomeLatest NewsGovTechExpanding IT sector to tier-2 and tier-3 cities our top priority: STPI DG Arvind Kumar

 Further recognising the need for collaboration among startups, STPI has launched SayujNet on its 33rd foundation day, a platform designed to connect startups with mentors and investors.
 “Multiple startups working in the same domain sometimes need to supplement or complement each other.
 SayujNet will bring tech startups under one umbrella,” explained Kumar.

-To modernise the allocation of incubation space, which has traditionally been a cumbersome process involving physical interaction, STPI has introduced a portal for online booking of incubation spaces across its centres.
+To modernise the allocation of incubation space, which has traditionally been a cumbersome process involving physical interaction, STPI has introduced a portal for booking of incubation spaces across its centres.

 “We are modernising our incubation space allocation.
 Currently, space is allocated through physical interactions between the STPI Directorate and IT/ITeS industry executives.
 We are now creating a portal for online booking of space across the country,” said Kumar.